-In this tutorial we will show you how to install and configure Django on Ubuntu 18.04 LTS server.
+In this tutorial, we will show you how to install and configure Django on Ubuntu 18.04 LTS server.
 For those of you who didn’t know, Django is a popular Python framework for writing web applications.
-Web frameworks like Django provide a set of tools which helps the developer to write the application faster as the framework takes care of the internal structure, thus the developer needs to take care of the application development only.
-Django is free and open source software.
+Web frameworks like Django provide a set of tools that helps the developer to write the application faster as the framework takes care of the internal structure, thus the developer needs to take care of the application development only.
+Django is free and open-source software.

 Install Django on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Now you can install pip using the following command:

 mkdir my_django_app cd my_django_app

 Once inside the directory, run the following command to create your new virtual environment:

 To start using this virtual environment, you need to activate it by running the activate script:

 Step 4.
 Installing Django on Ubuntu 18.04 Bionic Beaver.